Boston Solar logo

 One frequent error is failing to account for utility rate inflation, which historically averages 3-5% annually in New England.
 If you assume electricity prices will stay flat, your calculated payback period will be artificially long.
 Conversely, overestimating production by ignoring shading or seasonal snow cover can lead to an unrealistically short payback projection.

 Another mistake is forgetting to subtract the Massachusetts State Tax Credit, which is capped at $1,000 for residential systems.
-Many online calculators only include the federal credit, leading to an overestimation of the net cost.
+Many online calculators still assume the old 30% federal credit, which no longer exists for 2026 residential purchases — leading to an underestimation of the true net cost.
 Finally, homeowners often overlook the SMART incentive's declining block structure; it is vital to use the current rate assigned to your specific utility territory to ensure the "S" variable in your formula is correct.

 Frequently Asked Questions